-- principal draws which are covered by Redraw Notes for redraws that cannot be covered by normal collections (available principal), - a liquidity facility between 1% and 1.3% of the initial invested amount of all notes, - \$150k Reserve Account which is an Extraordinary Expense Ledger account, and - available income.
+- principal draws which are covered by Redraw Notes for redraws that cannot be covered by normal collections (available principal), - a liquidity facility being 1% of the aggregated invested amount of all notes at that time, - \$150k Reserve Account which is an Extraordinary Expense Ledger account, and - available income.

-Additional credit support includes subordinated credit enhancement held by the Company (unrated Class C Notes) of \$5,940k (2018: \$2,460k).
+Additional credit support includes subordinated credit enhancement held by the Company (unrated Class C Notes) of \$5,640k (2019: \$5,940k).